Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/01-setup/README.md

 ## Overview

-In this lab, you will deploy a pre-built environment that you will use for the labs.
+In this lab, you will deploy several pre-built environments that you will use for the subsequent labs.
 The automated template will create 4 environments.
 Here is what is deployed:

 ## Applications
 * Time tracker.  a .NET framework 3.5 web application with a SQL backend running on IIS7